Access at Ironbridge

 - Seating is available across the sites, indoors and outdoors.

-- Mobility equipment (such as wheelchairs and powered mobility vehicles) is available at selected sites.
+- Mobility equipment (such as wheelchairs and powered mobility vehicles) is available at selected sites on a first come, first served basis.

 - Sensory resources, including ear defenders and sensory items, are available across sites.